Jewish Americans sue Airbnb over West Bank listing ban

 They said this effectively left Airbnb taking sides in the dispute over the West Bank, where Palestinians hope to establish an independent state and which Israel captured in 1967, along with East Jerusalem.

-“We don’t believe this lawsuit will succeed in court, but we know that people will disagree with our decision and appreciate their perspective,” Airbnb said in a statement.

-The complaint was filed in federal court in Delaware, where Airbnb is incorporated, and which the plaintiffs said has jurisdiction over the San Francisco-based company’s alleged violation of U.S. laws against housing discrimination.
+The complaint was filed with the federal court in Delaware, where Airbnb is incorporated, and which the plaintiffs said has jurisdiction over the San Francisco-based company’s alleged violation of U.S. laws against housing discrimination.

 The plaintiffs are seeking injunctive relief and unspecified damages, including for lost rental income.

-A separate lawsuit challenging Airbnb’s policy was filed in a Jerusalem court on Nov.
+A separate lawsuit also challenging Airbnb’s policy was filed in a Jerusalem court on Nov.
 22.

 The Delaware case differed by claiming that “Airbnb is violating Americans’ rights, and this can’t be argued in an Israeli court under Israeli law,” Nitsana Darshan-Leitner, another lawyer for the plaintiffs, said in an interview.